JimDesu/basis-lang/spec.md

 ### 7.8 The `.implicit` Mechanism

 `.implicit` is a constructor-declaration prefix parallel to `.cmd`.
-A constructor declared with `.implicit` registers as the elision target for the case "literal of type L appearing in a context expecting T." The typechecker, upon seeing a bare literal at a typed slot, looks up an `.implicit` constructor whose parameter type matches the literal's source type and whose productive output type matches the slot's type, and inserts the call.
+A constructor declared with `.implicit` registers as the elision target for the case "literal of type L appearing in a context expecting T." The typechecker, upon seeing a bare literal at a typed slot, looks up an `.implicit` constructor whose parameter type matches the literal's source type and whose CREATE output type matches the slot's type, and inserts the call.

 The declaration form is parallel to `.cmd`'s constructor form, with `.implicit` as the prefix: